JordanAceto/CEM3340_VCO/README.md

 # CEM3340 based VCO PCB

+# Warning, this project is a work in progress!!!
+The schematic and pcb are unverified.
+When boards have been ordered, built, and tested I'll remove this warning.

 ## Features:
 - Sine, Triangle, Sawtooth, and variable Pulse waves simultaneously available.
 - All waveforms +/- 5vpp.